Mindtoeye/Hoop/README.txt

 Most systems allow you to do an after-action review of a completed pipeline (a CPE in UIMA terms).
-This makes it very difficult to inspect what data was produced in each step (CASes) and what data was disgarded.
+This makes it very difficult to inspect what data was produced in each step (CASes) and what data was discarded.
 Hoop integrates an inspection system which can be activated at any time during or after the running of a Hoop sequence.
-By clicking on the magnifying glass in a selected Hoop panel you can see the data that was created in that step and you can also inspect what data was disgarded.
+By clicking on the magnifying glass in a selected Hoop panel you can see the data that was created in that step and you can also inspect what data was discarded.

 - Explainability